sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables/Fundamentals 2: Working with Tables.md

 ## What we've covered
 Duration: 6

-In this lab we covered how to access sample data to build a table, add new calculated columns, group and filter data and apply conditional formatting and filter the result set.
+In this QuickStart we covered how to access sample data to build a table, add new calculated columns, group and filter data and apply conditional formatting and filter the result set.

 [Click here to move to the next QuickStart in this series.](https://quickstarts.sigmacomputing.com/guide/fundamentals-3-working-with-visualizations/index.html)